sriteja-t/moveIt/README.md

  ## To Do
  - ~~add option to move files based on specfic file format. example jpg, png, pdf, mkv.~~
  - ~~add option to select source and destination directory.~~
+ - add automated file organisation on script run for any given folder based on file type or file size.